WordPress/gutenberg/packages/components/src/navigator/navigator-provider/README.md

 The available options are:

 - `focusTargetSelector`: `string`.
 An optional property used to specify the CSS selector used to restore focus on the matching element when navigating back.
+- `isBack`: `boolean`.
+An optional property used to specify whether the navigation should be considered as backwards (thus enabling focus restoration when possible, and causing the animation to be backwards too)

+### `goToParent`: `() => void;`

+The `goToParent` function allows navigating to the parent screen.

+Parent/child navigation only works if the path you define are hierarchical (see note above).

+When a match is not found, the function will try to recursively navigate the path hierarchy until a matching screen (or the root `/`) are found.

 ### `goBack`: `() => void`